Garo-A/ChattyApp/README.md

 ## How to use

 Input a username in the username field.
 This step is optional, should you decide not to use one, it will default to Anonymous.
-You can then start typing inside the message and press `enter` to send.
+You can then start typing inside the message box and press `enter` to send.

 ## Extras!